nntanh/CICD_Java_webapp/README.md

 In this lab, **Pipeline** and **CICD** use ``Jenkins``, ``Ansible``, ``Nexus`` and a ``Docker host``.

 - **Pipeline process steps:**
-    - The pipeline is built using [Jenkinsfile](./Jenkinsfile) and [source code](./src/main/webapp/) that describes the process of building, testing, packaging, and deploying the application.
+    - The pipeline is built using [Jenkinsfile](./Jenkinsfile) and [source code](./src/main/webapp/).
+The [Jenkinsfile](./Jenkinsfile) describes the process of building, testing, packaging, and deploying the application.
 This pipeline uses the following tools and servers:
-    - ``Jenkins``: used to run the pipeline and perform steps in the CI/CD process.
+    - ``Jenkins`` is used to run the pipeline and perform steps in the CI/CD process.
-    - ``Nexus``: used to store artifacts, including JAR files, WAR files, and Docker images.
+    - ``Nexus`` is used to store artifacts, including JAR files, WAR files, and Docker images.
-    - ``Ansible``: used to deploy configuration files and scripts during the application deployment process.
+    - ``Ansible`` is used to deploy configuration files and scripts during the application deployment process.
-    - ``Docker host``: used to run Docker containers.
+    - ``Docker host`` is used to run Docker containers.
 - **CI process steps:**
-    - The CI process in this pipeline includes the following steps:
     - Checkout source code from the Git repository.
     - Build the project using Apache Maven to create a WAR file.
     - Perform unit and integration testing steps using JUnit and Selenium.
-    - Store the WAR file in the Nexus server.
+    - Store the WAR file in the `Nexus` server.
 - **CD process steps:**
-    - Retrieve the WAR file from the Nexus server.
+    - Retrieve the WAR file from the `Nexus` server.
-    - Package the application into a Docker image.
+    - Package the application into a `Docker` image.
-    - Push the Docker image to a Docker Registry.
+    - Push the `Docker` image to a `Docker` Registry.
-    - Deploy the application to the Docker host server using Ansible.
+    - Deploy the application to the `Docker` host server using `Ansible`.

 When there is a change in the project's source code, the Jenkins server will automatically trigger the pipeline and perform the CI/CD process to ensure that the application is built, tested, and deployed automatically, reliably, and consistently.
 </details>